Updated April 20, 2020.

 1. Initial Franchise Fee: $20,000 to $40,000

-- The cost for one POS system is approximately $5,000.
-The price does not include tax or shipping charges.
-You must sign the POS License Agreement and pay the POS Maintenance Fees.
+- The cost for one POS system is approximately $1,725 to $5,700.
+The price given does not include tax or shipping charges.
+You must sign the POS License Agreement and pay the POS maintenance fees.

 3. Computer and Printer: $1,000 to $2,000

-- The franchisor also requires you to purchase a computer and printer so that you may participate in the GENESIS program, a secure website that allows you to receive company news, communicate with franchisees electronically, pose questions to the franchisor and its affiliates, etc.
+- The franchisor also requires you to purchase a computer and printer so that you may participate in its Franchise Portal, a secure website that allows you to receive company news, communicate with franchisees electronically, pose questions to the franchisor and its affiliates, etc.

-- The franchisor does not charge a fee for GENESIS; however, to participate in the program, you must have access to the Internet.
+- The franchisor does not charge a fee for the Franchise Portal; however, to participate in the program, you must have access to the Internet.